HAPO: Training Language Models to Reason Concisely via History-Aware Policy Optimization: Results and Analysis

 We evaluate HAPO on two out-of-domain benchmarks to assess its generalizability.
 GPQA \cite{rein2024gpqa} comprises multiple-choice questions on biology, physics, and chemistry, while LiveCodeBench \cite{jain2025} includes a variety of coding-related problems.

 As shown in Table~\ref{tab:res_ood}, \textbf{training on math problems with HAPO enables the model to reason more concisely in other domains, albeit to a lesser extent}.
 On GPQA, HAPO reduces response length by 27\% with a 2\% drop in accuracy.
 On LiveCodeBench, it achieves a 34\% reduction in length while slightly improving accuracy.

-Compared to Query-Opt, HAPO produces shorter responses but with lower accuracy on both benchmarks.
-As for the L1 methods, HAPO outperforms them on LiveCodeBench but underperforms on GPQA.
+Compared with prior work, HAPO achieves the best length-correctness tradeoffs on LiveCodeBench, with the shortest responses and similar accuracy.
+On GPQA, the results are mixed.
+HAPO produces shorter responses but lower accuracy than Query-Opt and O1-Pruner, and it underperforms the L1 methods.
 Further investigation into these domain-specific trade-offs is left for future work.